 "While Trance has taken an unannounced vacation, Dylan and the rest of the crew investigate the remains of a derelict High Guard starship, the Pax Magellanic.
 There they find the last of the crew over 300 years old, but seemingly unaffected by age.
 They claim that it is due to radiation from the destroyed planet nearby and since their slipstream drive was irreparably damaged, they have remained in the asteroid ruins of the planet."

-On this day in 2002, the WB's Smallville aired "Shimmer."
-This served as the tenth episode of the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 2002 (in the U.S.), the WB's Smallville aired "Shimmer."
+Officially, this served as the tenth episode of the program's first season, and here's the plot summary as provided by IMDB.com:

 "Lex and his girlfriend, Victoria, are attacked by an invisible entity.
 Suspicion falls upon the Palmer family, who are caretakers at Lex's mansion.
 Chloe believes that daughter Anna Palmer is responsible because of her jealousy of Victoria."